tenable/terrascan/docs/architecture.md

 # Architecture

 Terrascan's architecture is built to be modular to facilitate adding IaC languages and policies.
-At a high level Terrascan is composed of the following architectural components: a command line interface, API server, runtime, pluggable IaC proviers, pluggable policy engine, notifier, and writer.
+At a high level Terrascan is composed of the following architectural components: a command line interface, API server, runtime, pluggable IaC providers, pluggable policy engine, notifier, and writer.

 * Command Line Interface = Provides CLI input to Terrascan.
 * API Server = Provider input to Terrascan through an API.